mastercoin-MSC/QA/TestRequirements/SendToOwners_TestReqs.md

     * Only largest owner receives the Amount to transfer, others receive 0
     * .00000001 MSC (or TMSC) transfer fee deducted from sender's balance

-### Sender owns all the tokens (assuming this is valid, with no spec change)
-1. Send to Owners
-    * Sender's address owns all the tokens
-    * Amount to transfer <= sender address's balance
-1. Confirm
-    * Sender's address still owns the same number of tokens
-    * 0 transfer fee deducted from sender's MSC (or TMSC) balance

 ## Negative Tests - Not Valid
 ### Erroneous Message Field Data (each condition is individually invalid)
 1. Attempt to Send to Owners: